Charles Gravier, comte de Vergennes: Strategy

 Despite American rebels' optimism related to France's entry into the war, the new forces did not quickly affect the balance of power in North America.
 A fleet under Admiral d'Estaing sailed to assist the rebels but failed in attacks on British forces in Rhode Island and Savannah, placing significant strains on Franco-American relations.
 Vergennes continued to send large amounts of money to keep the war effort afloat, but the British regained the initiative with their Southern Strategy.

 In 1779, Spain's entry into the war against the British made the Allies' joint fleet considerably larger than the British Royal Navy, but their attempted invasion of Britain that year miscarried.
 This seriously undermined Vergennes' plans, as he had anticipated a swift and simple war against the British.
 It promised to be considerably more difficult and expensive than he had hoped.

 League of Armed Neutrality

 By a series of negotiations, Vergennes sought to secure the armed neutrality of the Northern European states, which was eventually achieved by Catherine II of Russia.
-Britain declared war against the Dutch Republic in an attempt to keep the Dutch from joining the League.
-Vergennes believed the Dutch were most valuable as neutrals, as they could supply France through the British blockade, than as allies.
-He briefly entertained the hope that the British war against the Dutch would provoke the Russians to enter the war against them, but Catherine declined to act.
+Britain declared war on the Dutch Republic in 1780 after discovering Dutch support for the Americans.
+Vergennes believed the Dutch were most valuable as neutrals than as allies, as they could supply France through the British blockade.
+He briefly entertained the hope that Britain's war with the Dutch would lead Russia to declare war on Britain, but Catherine declined to act.
 The Dutch entry into the war placed further strains on the French treasury, as they searched for finances to support the Dutch war effort.